If Hawaii's Alert Had Been Real, Could The US Have Blocked A Missile Attack?

 Despite assurances that Hawaii is well defended, the state's vulnerability has been the underlying warning in Washington, from hearings on Capitol Hill to spending in the annual defense budget.

 Hawaii is covered by the current US missile defense system with interceptors based at Vandenberg Air Force Base in Santa Barbara County, California, and at Fort Greely in eastern Alaska, not far from the Canadian border.
-They are part of a ground-based missile defense system known as GMD that consists of a network of anti-ballistic missiles, radars and other defense equipment designed to protect the US from ICBMs, the shorthand for intercontinental ballistic missiles.
+They are part of a ground-based missile defense system, known as GMD, that consists of a network of anti-ballistic missiles, radars, and other defense equipment designed to protect the US from ICBMs, the shorthand for intercontinental ballistic missiles.

 US Pacific Commander Adm.
 Harry Harris told the House Armed Services Committee in April that "our ballistic missile architecture is sufficient to protect Hawaii today."
 But he also pointed out that that system "can be overwhelmed.”

-"if Kim Jong-un or someone else launched ICBMs against the US, then someone would have to make a decision about which ones to take out or not,” he said.
+"if Kim Jong Un or someone else launched ICBMs against the US, then someone would have to make a decision about which ones to take out or not,” he said.

 In his comments on the 2018 annual defense authorization bill, Rep. Mac Thornberry, the Texas Republican who chairs the House Armed Services Committee, warned that the current systems “provide limited ballistic missile defense capabilities today” for Hawaii.